ForestOfLight/skyoobguide/docs/clipping.md

 1. Jump out with a flick of the joystick or fly upward, whichever works.

 {: .highlight }
-> If you don’t have enough wedges to reach your fire,  you can always pair this glitch with the Checkpoint glitch for a wedge-free way of sitting at your table.
+> If you don’t have enough wedges to reach your fire,  you can always pair this glitch with the [Table Drive](../movement/multi-player/#table-drive) glitch for a wedge-free way of sitting at your table.

 ---

 ## Memory Candle Clip

+Memory Candle Spell
+{: .label .label-green }

 > Credit: Nami, アンソニー

 When you discard a recorded memory, your player gets offset a little from where you started it.
 This can take us right through walls!
-However, there's been a patch implemented that moves you away from any walls nearby when you discard your memory.
-This patch is effective for most singular walls, but it means that memory candles can still help us get out of tight spaces.
+Though it used to be able to take you through any wall, it's now only useful for very tight spaces you'd like to get out of.

 <div style="width:100%;height:0px;position:relative;padding-bottom:62.500%;"><iframe src="https://streamable.com/e/xcd2pe?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Use a memory candle spell.
-1. Start recording.
+2. Start recording.
-1. Stop recording.
+3. Stop recording.
-1. Discard your memory.
+4. Discard your memory.

 ---